Day 1: Sun Valley

 Grumpy’s has been proudly serving burgers and 32-ounce schooners since 1978.
 This locally-owned establishment started as a place locals could come to enjoy a beer and burger uninterrupted because they didn’t have a phone.
 Grumpy’s still doesn’t have a phone today, so if you’re looking for take-out, come in and order to-go.
 It’s an iconic Ketchum stop that touts arguably the best burgers in the Sun Valley area.
 The word is out, so come experience this local and visitor favorite.

-Bigwood Bread Bakery and Cafe has been serving the Sun Valley area since 1997.
-At Bigwood Bread Bakery & Cafe, it’s all about the bread, which is handmade daily with nutritious, sustainably-sourced ingredients.
-Bigwood Bread Bakery & Cafe serves delicious, homemade breakfast and lunch, with gluten-free options available.
-Breakfast is served until 11:00 am at both the Downtown Cafe and Bakery Cafe located in Ketchum.
+Bigwood Bread has been serving the Sun Valley area since 1997.
+It’s all about the bread here, which is handmade daily with nutritious, sustainably sourced ingredients.
+Bigwood Bread serves delicious, homemade breakfast and lunch, with gluten-free options available.

 Enjoy History: The Hemingway Memorial